zalbiraw/requesttemplate/readme.md

-# Header To Query Plugin
+# Request Template Plugin

-A Traefik plugin that converts HTTP headers to URL query parameters.
-Supports mapping, renaming, and optionally keeping headers.
-Handles multiple headers with the same name.
+A Traefik plugin that transforms HTTP JSON request bodies using [jq](https://stedolan.github.io/jq/) filters.
+This allows you to flexibly modify, map, or validate incoming requests before they reach your backend service.

+## Features
+- Apply one or more jq commands to the incoming JSON request body
+- Chain transformations: output of one command feeds into the next

 ## Installation & Enabling